Okavango Delta, Chobe National Park, Victoria Falls

 Breakfast, Lunch, Dinner

-Settle into the Savuti Safari Lodge located on the banks of the Stolen River where the channel lays home to a vivacious mixture of elephants and lions.
-Once within your charming chalet constructed of glass and timber you will have another spectacular view of the surrounding scenery where zebra often graze along the nutritious grass that stretches along the riverbanks.
+Settle into your lodge located on the banks of the Stolen River where the channel lays home to a vivacious mixture of elephants and lions.
+Once within your charming chalet constructed of glass and timber, you will have another spectacular view of the surrounding scenery where zebra often graze along the nutritious grass that stretches along the riverbanks.
 It feels as though you have stepped into a private world where elegant seclusion is given to you at every turn, bringing the sensations of the landscape for your eyes only as you sip the crisp, chilled flavors of champagne and get comfortable in your new, colorful home.

 Breakfast, Lunch, Dinner